The Resonance Protocol in Action

 reader = csv.reader(csvfile)

-next(reader) # Skip the header row
+next(reader) # Skip header

 for row in reader: